markusmoenig/Eldiron/docs/docs/creator/tools/builder.md

 - **Campfire**
 - **Surface Freestanding Columns**
 - **Wall Columns**
+- **Wall Masonry**
+- **Wall Columns Masonry**
+- **Wall Column Opening**

 See [Builder Graph](/docs/builder_graph) for script examples and language details.

 ## Tips

 - Use the Builder Tool for reusable placed structures and procedural details.
+- Prefer focused templates over one giant script with many unrelated controls.
+- Use the parameter sidebar for tuning values such as radius, spacing, damage chance, and seed.
 - Keep scripts generic and expose named slots instead of hardcoding materials.
 - Use `tile_alias` in scripts to get useful previews before assigning exact material tiles.
 - Use `host = sector` for floor/sector details.